Robert Wahl: Business career

 Wahl spent twenty years with Valmont Industries, a company that manufactures irrigation equipment.
 He joined the company in 1965 as a vice president of marketing and was named president of the company in 1977.
 He served as the company's president and chief operating officer until 1985, and helped build it into a Fortune 500 company.
 In 1987, Wahl acquired a $60-million sales distribution company serving a 20-state market.
 After restructuring the company and making strategic acquisitions, he negotiated a sale of the company to a British conglomerate.

-Since 1991, Wahl has been an independent consultant.
+From 1991, Wahl was an independent consultant.
 He also served as an Executive Vice President of DreamScape Development Group, Inc., a group involved in the development of the Las Vegas Domed Stadium Project, a proposed 80,000 seat domed sports stadium.

-Since 1997, Wahl has been an independent business consultant and director of Phazar Corp., a company in Mineral Wells, Texas that makes antennas, wireless mesh network solutions and other products.
+From 1997, Wahl was an independent business consultant and director of Phazar Corp., a company in Mineral Wells, Texas that makes antennas, wireless mesh network solutions and other products.

+Death

+Wahl died on December 17, 2023, at the age of 96.